-The simple workflows that we have used so far have been launched by a python script that needs to be running for the whole time of the execution, namely the time in which the calculation are passed to the daemon, the time required for the daemon to submit the calculation, and the actual time needed by Quantum ESPRESSO to accomplish the calculation.
-If you had killed the main python process during this time, the workflow would have not terminated correctly.
-Perhaps you did kill the calculation and you experienced the unpleasant consequences: intermediate calculation results are potentially lost and it is extremely difficult to restart a workflow from the exact place where it stopped.
+The simple workflows that we have used so far have been launched by a python script that needs to be running for the whole time of the execution, namely the time in which the calculations are submitted, and the actual time needed by Quantum ESPRESSO to perform the calculation and the time taken to retrieve the results.
+If you had killed the main python process during this time, the workflow would not have terminated correctly.
+Perhaps you have kill the calculation and you experienced the unpleasant consequences: intermediate calculation results are potentially lost and it is extremely difficult to restart a workflow from the exact place where it stopped.

-In order to overcome this limitation, we have implemented into AiiDA a way to insert checkpoints, where the main code defining a workflow can be stopped (you can even shut down the machine on which AiiDA is running!).
+In order to overcome this limitation, in AiiDA we have implemented a way to insert checkpoints, where the main code defining a workflow can be stopped (you can even shut down the machine on which AiiDA is running!).
 We call these workfunctions with checkpoints "workchains" because, as you will see, they basically amount to splitting a workfunction in a chain of steps.
-Each step is then run by the daemon, in a way similar to the remote calculations.
+Each step is then ran by the daemon, in a way similar to the remote calculations.